10 Best Veg for Growing in Containers

 Rocket is ideal for growing in containers.
 Sow evenly into the container, quite close to the surface, and sprinkle lightly with compost.
 Keep your eye on it and do not let it dry out.
 I usually mist or lightly water the compost before sowing.

 As the name suggests, Rocket is a quick crop to harvest.
 There should be baby leaves to cut after about 3 weeks and a more mature crop at around 6 weeks, depending on the weather.
 Many varieties do well as cut and come again, and at the end of the season you can harvest the seeds for next year.
-Tips on growing Rocket
+Tips on growing Rocket.

 Lettuce

-All types of lettuce will grow well in containers, especially Little Gem varieties, cut and come again salad crops, micro leaves, cress and radishes.
+Many lettuce will grow well in containers, especially Little Gem varieties, cut and come again salad crops, micro leaves, cress and radishes.

 Remember, slugs are keen on lettuces and the containers will need slug protection.
 You can grow a decent crop of different lettuces in containers, much fresher and more satisfying than bagged leaves from the supermarkets.